Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

 • Tour company recommendations to ensure you have the best experience as we did

-Having hiked Rainbow Mountain in October, I would advice anyone traveling to Peru to add this bucket-list hike to their itinerary.
+Having hiked Rainbow Mountain in October, I would advise anyone traveling to Peru to add this bucket-list hike to their itinerary.
 Witnessing the colorful mountain striped with hues of red, yellow, orange, and turquoise is an experience that a camera cannot adequately capture.

 Not only is the sight of Rainbow Mountain unbelievable, but the surrounding views of the landscape make you feel as if you have landed on Mars.

-If you are not fully convinced, I hope this guide gives you the urge to make Rainbow Mountain a part of your Peru itinerary as it an unforgettable experience and such a unique opportunity.
+If you are not fully convinced, I hope this guide gives you the urge to make Rainbow Mountain a part of your Peru itinerary as it is an unforgettable experience and such a unique opportunity.

 *This post may contain affiliate links.
 We may earn a small commission when you click on the links at no additional cost to you.